indahsh/Personal_Portfolio/README.md

 # Personal Portfolio
-This analysis is based on my assignments in college using R and SQL.
+This analysis is based on my assignments in college using R.